RoryQo/Duolingo-Vs-Anki-Effectivness/README.md

 Next, we use a **scatterplot** to visualize the relationship between the number of hours students spent using the app and their final exam scores.
 A scatterplot helps identify any patterns or trends between study hours and exam scores.

 To better understand the relationship, we add **linear regression lines** for both Duolingo and Anki groups.
 This allows us to assess whether there is a consistent trend in the data, and whether the slope of the line differs between the two groups.
+We can see that it appears that duolingo users study more hours than Anki users, and the slopes may differ, indicating we should test for an interaction term between app type and hours as well.

 <img src="https://github.com/RoryQo/Duolingo-Vs-Anki-Effectivness/blob/main/Figures/graph2.jpg" alt="Scatterplot" width="400"/>